 When considering treatment for the reduced range of motion and stiffness that occurs it must be kept in mind that frozen shoulder resolves of its own accord even without treatment.
 The stiffness may be markedly improved with surgery.

 Surgery will normally involve an arthroscopic release of the shoulder joint capsule.
 At the time of surgery Dr Cutbush will normally perform a manipulation of the shoulder prior to undertaking the arthroscopic release.
-This manipulation is undertaken once you have been anaesthetised and prior to performing any surgical release.
+This manipulation is undertaken following the admission of anaesthesia and prior to performing any surgical release.
 The shoulder is manipulated through its range of motion.
 This controlled manipulation of the shoulder may free the shoulder joint by creating tears in the affected capsule.
-In some instances a manipulation of the shoulder joint will be all that will be required and in this instance surgery can be avoided.
+In some instances, a manipulation of the shoulder joint will be all that is required.
+In these instances surgery can be avoided.
 The aim of surgery is to restore a normal range of motion to the shoulder and intra-operatively it is possible in most patients to do this.